Azure/terraform-azurerm-avm-res-desktopvirtualization-scalingplan/examples/diagnostic/README.md

   }
 }

-provider "azuread" {
-  # Using Azure CLI authentication by default
-}

 # This ensures we have unique CAF compliant names for our resources.
 module "naming" {
   source  = "Azure/naming/azurerm"